 Oliver (1993) defined perceived service quality as the consumer's appraisal of a firm's overall quality of service delivery, which is the aggregate of each experience of a customer at various encounters.
-However, the fact that the overall service quality does involve some distinct dimensions (Dabholkar et al., 1996; Parasuraman et al., 1988, 2005), the aggregate approach may not always be desirable.
-Dimension-specific analysis may provide more diagnostic value for the improvement of service quality (Bioenner et al., 1999; Zhou 12004).
-Wanther represented to the delivered service, but they also judge the other dimensions as the service is being delivered (Parasuraman et al., 1991; Levesque & McDougall, 1996).
+However, the fact that the overall service quality does involve some distinct dimensions (Dabholkar et al.,1996; Parasuraman et al., 1988, 2005), the aggregate approach may not always be desirable.
+Dimension-specific analysis may provide more diagnostic value for the improvement of service quality (Bloemer et al., 1999; Zhou, 2004).
+In other words, customers not only judge the accuracy and dependability (i.e. reliability) of the delivered service, but they also judge the other dimensions as the service is being delivered (Parasuraman et al., 1991; Levesque & McDougall, 1996).
 Therefore, the role that service quality dimensions play in customer evaluations of the service delivery cannot be underestimated.
-With this in mind and following Bloemer et al., (1999) the present study filled this gap, seeking whether each of employee job aspect satisfaction has a significant impact on service quality dimensions.
+With this in mind and following Bloemer et al.,(1999) the present study filled this gap, seeking whether each of employee job aspect satisfaction has a significant impact on service quality dimensions.

-Combined by PDF Combine (Unregistered Version) when measuring service quality, among the most popular is Parasuraman et al. (1988).
-SERVQUAL wat instrument of items representing five service quality dimensions: reliability, responsiveness, tangibles, assurance and empathy.
+When measuring service quality, among the most popular is Parasuraman et al.'s (1988), SERVQUAL, an instrument of items representing five service quality dimensions: reliability, responsiveness, tangibles, assurance and empathy.
 There are some critics on short comings of SERVQUAL.
 Previous research suggested that the dimensionality might depend on the type of services under study.
 Based on this background, studies have investigated various attributes, which determine consumers' perception of service quality of banking industry (Avkiran, 1994; Stafford, 1996; Bahia & Nantel, 2000; Aldlaigan & Buttle, 2002).

 Avkiran (1994) developed the BANKSERV model to measure the service quality as perceived by customers in retail banking of Australia.
-Four dimensions Completed by PDFA registered (Usersistered Version) dibility, communications, and access to teller services.
+Four dimensions make up BANKSERV: staff conduct, credibility, communications, and access to teller services.
 Stafford (1996) conducted an exploratory study and reported seven attributes of bank service quality as perceived by customers: bank atmosphere; relationship; rates and charges; available and convenient services; ATMs; reliability/honesty; and tellers.
-Bahia & Nantel (2000) developed a scale called as bank service quality (BSQ) for the measurement of the perceived service quality of retail banking in Canada.
+Bahia & Nantel (2000) developed a scale called as bank service quality (BSO) for the measurement of the perceived service quality of retail banking in Canada.
 The BSQ comprises 31 items, which span six dimensions: effectiveness and assurance, access, price, tangibles, service portfolio, and reliability.
 Aldlaigan & Buttle (2002) developed SYSTRA_SQ in UK.
 It consists of four dimensions: service system quality; behavioral service quality; machine service quality; and service transactional accuracy.

 To better capture the quality of characteristics perceived by Myanmar bank customers, the author developed an instrument that make up 25 items.
-These items are developed by integrating appropriate items from SERVQUAL, BANKSERF, BSQ, SYSTRA_SQ and the work of other scholars Isuobuasy and the readed to five dimensions of SERVQUAL for that Myanmar bank customers give significant consideration to these two dimensions when choosing a bank.
+These items are developed by integrating appropriate items from SERVQUAL, BANKSERF, BSQ, SYSTRA_SQ and the work of other scholars such as Akhtar (2011) and Choudhury (2013).
+"Access" and "communication" dimensions were added to five dimensions of SERVQUAL for that Myanmar bank customers give significant consideration to these two dimensions when choosing a bank.
 Thus, this study consider seven dimensions: tangibles, reliability, responsiveness, assurance, empathy, access, and communication for the measurement of service quality.

-Combined by PDF Combine (Unregistered Version) Research on relationship between job satisfaction and service quality
+Research on relationship between job satisfaction and service quality